 23. Audio amplification is any electronically distributed content such as video conference, teleconference and speaker phone, amplified for the purpose of sound distribution.
-Where amplified classified speech is generated the audio is to remain within the physical boundaries of that certified audio-secure room.
+Where amplified classified speech at SECRET or above is generated the audio is to remain within the physical boundaries of that certified audio-secure room.